 We are proud to support the Sunflower lanyard scheme, supporting visitors with hidden disabilities.The scheme offers people with conditions such as autism, dementia or sensory impairment a way to be discreetly identifiable, by wearing the lanyards, pin badges or other sunflower items allowing us to be aware they may need additional time or support during their visit.

 The Hidden Disabilities Sunflower lanyard scheme has been successfully introduced to a number of major UK airports, supermarkets, railway stations, sports venues and is now looking to be acknowledged by attractions throughout the UK.

 How to get a Sunflower lanyard

-We have an accessibility entrance nearest to the River Humber, and there is generally a shorter queue at this entrance.
-Anyone who needs to can use this accessible entrance.
+Our accessible entrance is located nearest to the Humber Estuary, close to the accessible parking bays and there is generally a shorter queue at this entrance.
+This entrance is welcome to anyone who needs to use it.

 Please note that, although we make every attempt to keep queues to a minimum, there will be a queuing system on busy days (including weekends and school holidays).
 The Deep tends to be busier when it is raining.

-Currently we are operating a pre booking only system.
-You must book a time for your arrival, but once you are inside you are not restricted to how much time you spend.
-You cannot however re-enter the attraction once you have gone round once.
+The Deep recommends pre-booking your visit to avoid disappointment, as we cannot guarantee walk up entries during busier periods, such as school and bank holidays etc. You must book a time for your arrival, but once you are inside you are not restricted to how much time you spend.
 On average our visitors spend between 2 and 3 hours at The Deep.